Pause & Holding Policy

 Minor, one-off changes that do not materially affect availability may not result in a holding fee, at the chef’s discretion.

 Chefs can charge holding fees for a maximum of 7 days for inadequate notice or a short or extended break, and for a maximum of 14 days for inadequate notice of a pause.
+The maximum holding fee charge from a chef is £350.

 7. Additional Users & Household Plans